 - Global Netflix Release (Outside the UK): August 16, 2023

-- Format: Three-part series for a comprehensive look into every twist and turn of the case.
+- Format: A three-part series for a comprehensive look into every twist and turn of the case.

 The Cultural Impact: More Than Just a Court Case